-The Company's investments are regularly reviewed for other-than-temporary declines in fair value.
+The Company's investments are regularly reviewed for any impairments in fair value.
 This review includes the consideration of the cause of the impairment, including the creditworthiness of the security issuers, the number of securities in an unrealized loss position, the severity and duration of the unrealized losses, whether the Company has the intent to sell the securities and whether it is more likely than not that the Company will be required to sell the securities before the recovery of their amortized cost basis.
-When the Company determines that the decline in fair value of an investment is below its carrying value and this decline is other-than-temporary, the Company reduces the carrying value of the security it holds and records a loss for the amount of such decline.
-As of March 31, 2023, the Company did not record any impairment related to other-than-temporary declines in the fair value of securities.
+When the Company determines that the investment is impaired, the Company reduces the carrying value of the security it holds and records a loss for the amount of such decline.
+As of June 30, 2023, the Company did not record any impairments related to its securities.